Jaehwajh/PortfolioSite/README.md

 ## PortfolioSite V2

-HTML5, CSS, Sass, Javascript - Portfolio site contains links to my current projects and ways to get in contact with me.
+HTML5, CSS, Javascript - Portfolio site contains links to my current projects and ways to get in contact with me.

 **Link to Site:** https://hwangjames.netlify.app/